rafichowdhury1220/enterprise-identity-graph/README.md

 1. **Problem-first design**: start from the real enterprise problem of scattered identity sources and privilege paths.
 2. **Clear abstractions**: separate nodes, edges, graph traversal, and risk scoring so each module can evolve independently.
 3. **Scalable pattern**: design the code so it can later ingest CSV, APIs, or graph databases without changing core analysis.
-4. **Recruiter storytelling**: include a README that explains the business value, technical approach, and next steps.

 ## Next evolution ideas